kundajelab/genomedisco/README.md

 **Note if you are installing these locally**: There are a few parameters you can provide to the installation script, to point it to your desired python installation, R installation, R library, modules and bedtools installation.
 Thus, you can run the above script as follows:

 ```
-genomedisco/install_scripts/install_genomedisco.sh
---pathtopython /path/to/your/python --pathtor /path/to/your/R --rlib /path/to/your/Rlibrary --modules R/3.4.0 --pathtobedtools path/to/your/bedtools
+genomedisco/install_scripts/install_genomedisco.sh --pathtopython /path/to/your/python --pathtor /path/to/your/R --rlib /path/to/your/Rlibrary --modules modulename --pathtobedtools path/to/your/bedtools
 ```

 Quick start